jcblemai/haiti-mass-ocv-campaign/README.md

 ## TODO

-CODE CALIB
+### Calibration

   - Demographic stochasticity ?
   - Beta Drop to match the drop with two beta ?
-  - Calibrate Ouest later (using run_tiny_mif) ?
+  - Calibrate Ouest later ?

-NOTEBOOK AND CODE RUN
-  - Find what's need to be calibrated
+  - Check Artibonite on echopc20

+### Forecast and results
   - Why isn't the first value of the dataframe the same between q05 and q95
   - Why all simulation begins at 0 ?
+  - Build some calibration diagnosis

-## DONE since feb 20.
+### DONE since feb 20.
 2019

-  - *VE proportional to population U5*
+  - VE proportional to population U5*
+  - Find what's need to be calibrated

   - Use artibonite (Xcept rainfall) as starting point for other simulation
   - add new data
   - Cancel some parameters